Skip to content

 Where to Stay?

-The Gujarat Tourism Office shares a list of hotels and homestay across the state.
+The Gujarat Tourism Office shares a list of hotels and homestays across the state.
 It’s very convenient to find a homestay.
 I chose homestays at Bhuj and Vadodara from this list.
 You can call or email the homestay for availability.

-Find your Homestay and accomondation at gujarattourism.com
+Find your Homestay and accommodation at gujarattourism.com

 Vadodara